Toenail Blisters: 7 Causes, 7 Fixes

-The fix: If the nail is thick, do your best to file it down.
-If you can't seem to get anywhere with it, see a podiatrist - we have a machine called a drill (which is basically a grinder) that painlessly thins even the thickest nails.
+If the nail is thick, do your best to file it down.
+A podiatrist can help if you can’t seem to get anywhere with it.
+W have a machine called a drill (which is basically a grinder) that painlessly thins even the thickest nails.

 If your nail is not thick but it sits high (pictured), or it’s angles upwards, it’s a little more difficult to deal with and may take a surgical procedure to fix properly.
 If you’re not keen on this and you want to find a conservative solution, you need to find shoes that are as deep as possible in the toebox to be able to accommodate the nail deformity – give the nail the room it needs.

 Some people have a hyperextended interphalangeal joint of the big toe – see the exaggerated crease in the middle of the toe (arrow).
 This “cocked-up” big toe results in the end of the toe, and therefore the nail, pointing upwards rather than being parallel with the floor.
 The toenail gets pressure from the top of the shoe and is pushed back into the toe with each step – if the shoe is not deep enough in the toebox.